Battin shadow ministry

-The shadow ministry of Brad Battin was the current shadow cabinet of Victoria from 27 December 2024 to 18 November 2025, serving in opposition to the government led by Jacinta Allan of the Australian Labor Party.
+The shadow ministry of Brad Battin was the shadow cabinet of Victoria from 27 December 2024 to 18 November 2025, serving in opposition to the government led by Jacinta Allan of the Australian Labor Party.
 The shadow ministry was the Opposition's alternative to the Allan ministry, sworn in on 2 October 2023.
 The shadow cabinet was formed following a successful spill motion against John Pesutto on 27 December 2024, replacing his Shadow Ministry.
 Battin was subsequently elected as Leader of the Liberal Party and hence Leader of the Opposition.
 His shadow cabinet was unveiled on 7 January 2025.

 On 11 October 2025, a reshuffle occurred, following the resignation of senior MPs Michael O'Brien and David Hodgett.
 On 27 October 2025 the composition outer shadow ministry was announced.

-On 18 November 2025, Jess Wilson assumed the leadership of the Liberal Party, hence dissolving the shadow ministry.
+On 18 November 2025, Jess Wilson assumed the leadership of the Liberal Party, hence dissolving the shadow ministry, before being replaced by Wilson's shadow cabinet.